Fungus-Community-Edition/Fungus-wiki/command_ref/scripting_commands.md

 Method Name | System.String | Name of the method to call Delay | System.Single | Delay (in seconds) before the method will be called

+# Debug Break
+Calls Debug.Break if enabled.
+Also useful for putting a visual studio breakbpoint within.

+Defined in Fungus.DebugBreak
 # Debug Log
 Writes a log message to the debug console.